 A collection allows you to organize products into structured groups.
 This works well for your administration of the business and it is also beneficial for shoppers browsing the online store.

-- Men, women, or children - Grouping products by age or gender.
+- Grouping products by age or gender - Men, women, or children

 - Best-sellers - A group of your most popular products is the easiest way to appeal to customers and direct them to quality-guaranteed products.